gochain/chainload/README.md

 By default, simply executing `chainload` will fire 1 transaction per second at `http://localhost:8545` with chain id `1234`.
-Reports are logged every 30s, with pprof and various metrics are available via expvar.
+Reports are logged every 30s, with pprof and other metrics available via expvar.

 The target url(s), transaction rate, chain id, and more can be set via
 flags: